redshift-tools/redshift-csv-loader/README.md

 Boto is used to upload file to S3. psycopg2 is used to establish ODBC connection with Redshift clusted and execute `COPY` command.

+#### I'm extracting data from Oracle using SQL query into CSV file.
+How do I load it to Redshift.
+You can use [Oracle-to-Redshft-Data-Loader] (https://github.com/alexbuz/Oracle-To-Redshift-Data-Loader).
+Profide query file as input parameter and it will load data.

 #### Where are the sources?
 Please, contact me for sources.